web-ridge/contact-tracing/README.md

+## Dutch video's
-Demo of whole application: https://www.youtube.com/watch?v=te_PKOa8TsY.
+Demo of whole application NL: https://www.youtube.com/watch?v=te_PKOa8TsY.
 Demo of background scanning on iOS: https://www.youtube.com/watch?v=f5bY9dkNX2g.

 # You are in control

 An app which respects your privacy while still tracking your contacts.
 All your Bluetooth contacts are stored locally fully encrypted.
 When you're infected you can scan the QR-code provided by your local health institute.

 The method is similar as described in the DP3T statement with some deviation to *give the user full control over his data* and even *more anonymity*.
+As it is never shared publicly who is infected.

 ## Benefits of our application